 - Enterprise Holdings is among the largest companies in the world.
 Its three companies, combined — Enterprise Rent-A-Car, Alamo Rent-A-Car and National Car Rental — serve more than 95 percent of the global vehicle rental market.
 (Carsurance)

 - The U.S. leads in tourism car rentals with its vehicle fleet of two million.
 (Carsurance)

 - The average cost of a rental car in the U.S. was $30 per day in 2019 and $109 in 2021.
 (Carsurance)

 What is car rental insurance?

 Whenever you rent a car, you should always have insurance that covers at least theft or damage.
-If you own a car, then your car insurance will likely cover you when you rent a car in the U.S. Nevertheless, you might not want to rely on your personal coverage, or you might need coverage when you rent outside of the country.
+If you own a car, then your personal car insurance might cover you when you rent a car in the U.S. Nevertheless, you might not want to rely on your personal coverage, or you might need coverage when you rent outside of the country.

-Many credit cards include a form of coverage called a collision damage waiver.
-When you pay for your rental car with your credit card, and you decline the optional insurance, this coverage can take the place of the expensive policies sold by rental car companies, at no additional cost.
+Many credit cards include a form of coverage called an auto collision damage waiver.
+When you pay for your rental car with your credit card and decline the optional insurance, this coverage can take the place of the expensive policies sold by rental car companies at no additional cost.

 Do credit cards cover rental car insurance?

 Rental car coverage used to be standard on most credit cards, but some major issuers no longer offer this benefit.
-The best way to find out if your credit card includes rental car coverage is to call the number on the back of your card, or read the most recent version of its benefits guide.
+The best way to find out if your credit card includes rental car coverage is to call the number on the back of your card or read the most recent version of the card’s benefits guide.

 How rental car insurance works